20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 Data specifications have helped to make public transit and shared mobility more user friendly and transparent.
 Some data specifications have made information for public transit and shared mobility accessible through our phones and computers.
 Before these data specifications, people relied on analog modes, like timetables, to determine which buses and trains to use.
 As a result, people would not know if public transportation was off schedule or if any bikes were available at a nearby docking station.

 Data specifications also give transit agencies and mobility companies formats in which to present their information, like regulations, routes, stops, and location of vehicles to customers and policymakers.
 New tools and technologies have come about alongside the development of these specifications that help agencies and other transportation providers translate complicated information into more outlined formats.
-With specifications, transportation providers of different sizes and resources have the ability to better communicate information to their customers.
+With specifications, transportation providers of different sizes and resources have the ability to better communicate information to their customers, making transportation services more accessible to everyone.
 Some of these resources are explored in other sections of this paper.

-While specifications can help to improve mobility options and promote a more equitable transportation system, there are some potential down sides to their use.
-Specifications often overlap in their purposes as they are typically governed by volunteer steering committees of transportation professionals.
-The processes to develop specifications that are adopted by the broader transportation industry can be lengthy and a drain of resources if not successful.
-On top of this, those who benefit from data specifications, namely customers of transportation providers, need to have access to technologies like smartphones.
-Individuals and communities cannot benefit from data specifications if they lack access to particular mobility options or infrastructure.
-Moreover, basing mobility planning decisions solely on data without checks and balances nor understanding how the data are maintained and audited can have implications if the data are biased in nature and do not portray what is really happening on the ground.
+The processes to develop specifications that are adopted by the broader transportation industry can be both lengthy and costly.
+It is an iterative process, which involves active demonstration projects to test and refine the data specification in real transit user situations.
+On top of this, in order to realize the user benefits, customers of transportation providers need to have access to technologies like smartphones.
+Moreover, basing mobility planning decisions solely on data without checks and balances nor understanding how the data are maintained and audited can have implications if the data are biased and do not portray what is really happening on the ground.

 7. I’m overwhelmed.
 I don’t know where to start with data specifications and all of this is new to me.
 I don’t have the capacity to translate my transportation data into some other format.